ajwallacemusic/musical-instruments-search-api/README.md

 POST _bulk
 `

 The main search endpoint is /query and it is a POST method that submits a JSON request body.
-To see the schema for the request body, check out the swagger doc (coming soon.)
+To see the schema for the request body, check out the swagger doc at `localhost:8080/api/docs/` (don't forget the trailing `"/"`!)